SusDhruv/Linked-List-Implementor/README.md

 - `RemoveSpecific`: Removes a specific node from the linked list.
 - `ListLength`: Returns the number of nodes in the linked list.

-## Usage

-1. Clone the repository or download the project files.
-2. Compile the code using a C++ compiler (supporting C++11 or later) with the necessary header files included.
-3. Run the compiled executable.

-The code creates a linked list with 10 nodes and performs various operations such as inserting nodes at the root, specific positions, and the end.
-It also removes nodes from the list and calculates the size of the linked list.

-Please note that this implementation is for educational purposes and may not cover all scenarios or optimizations.

-Feel free to explore and modify the code to suit your specific needs.
-Happy coding!